LotharHouben/diOpa/README.md

 ------------

 Mathematica version 7.0.1 or higher is required, available from www.wolfram.com.
+Mathematica is available for Windows, Mac, and Linux.

 INSTALLATION
 -------------

-Copy the full directory tree into a program folder of your choice.
+Choose the 'master' branch and click on 'Clone or download', dowload diOPA as a zip package and unpack the full directory tree into a program folder of your choice.
+This procedure should take few seconds only.

 DIRECTORY STRUCTURE